Leon777-coder/blog/blog.md

 ETSI GS NFV-IFA 014 V3.3.1

 ## About
-Greetings everyone, My name is Leon Sawada, I am a 2nd-year master's student in NYCU Wireless Internet Research and Engineering (WIRE) Laboratory.
+Greetings everyone, my name is Leon Sawada, I am a 2nd-year master's student in NYCU Wireless Internet Research and Engineering (WIRE) Laboratory.
 My research field is network slicing, and I will be very grateful if this blog article help you understand more about these components in network slicing.
 Best wishes.